darwinanddavis/DataPortfolio/30daymapchallenge.md

 Mapping my Lyft ride activity from June 2018 to March 2020.

-Using geolocation data for my Lyft rides as a passenger to create an interactive map that shows my destination and origin locations.
+Using geolocation data for my Lyft rides as a passenger to build an interactive map that shows my Lyft activity, including origin pickup and destination dropoff points.
 The data covers the USA.

+### Notes
+* Data were obtained from my Lyft ride report.
+# Data were first georeferenced to get latlons.
 * Zoom out to see the cities where I used Lyft to get around.
 Cities with labels contain data, sometimes only a few points.
 * Note the legend in the below images in case the legend in the link is chopped off.

+### Limitations
+* Hexagons are good for large scale coarse and clustered data, like heatmaps.
+The data here are too sparse to make full use of this.
+* There is a higher density of destination sites because I primarily used Lyft to get home, which is concentrated on one latlon point.
+* Georeferencing the data didn't find all locations, so some points are missing.
+* Some latlon points could be rounded to consolidate some data overlap.

 ### [Mapping my Lyft ride data over two years](https://darwinanddavis.github.io/worldmaps/30daymap2020/day4)